FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/control_system_intro/The-FTC-Control-System.rst

 of a competition robot.
 The Robot Controller can *execute* a selected op mode to perform certain tasks during a match.

-Teams who are participating in the *FIRST* Tech Challenge have a variety of programming tools that they can use to create their own op modes.
+Teams who are participating in *FIRST* Tech Challenge have a variety of programming tools that they can use to create their own op modes.
 Teams can use a visual (“drag and drop”) programming tool called the *Blocks Programming Tool* to create their op modes.
 Teams can also